-802.11w Management Frame Protection(MFP) provides additional security measures for management frames.
+802.11w Management Frame Protection (MFP) provides additional security measures for management frames.
 Not all client devices support 802.11w.

-Check your client devices before enabling 11w.
-If "Required" is selected in the client device", clients must support 11w in order to connect.
-If "Capable" is selected, clients with or without 11w should be able to connect.
-However, note that some clients with poor driver software may have connection problems even if 11w is set to "Capable".
+Check your client devices before enabling 11watts.
+If "Required" is selected, client device must support 11watts in order to connect.
+If "Capable" is selected, client device with or without 11watts should be able to connect.
+However, note that some client devices with poor driver software may have connection issues even if 11watts is set to "Capable".